 The focus of this paragraph is on the study’s ideas, while still making it clear where those ideas come from.
 This approach can be helpful when your goal is to help the reader understand the main ideas of a study.
 Additionally, this paragraph flows quite well with little repetition.
 The use of contextual cues and reminder phrases like “the authors” and “they show” mean that citations can be kept to a minimum, increasing the flow from idea to idea.

-One last strategy you can use when citing in summaries is to explicitly cite the source in each sentence using an in-text citation.
-While this strategy may technically follow APA’s rules, it is not the preferred method because it is not as smooth as the strategies above and can result in repetition.
+One last strategy you can use when citing in summaries is to explicitly cite the source in each sentence using a narrative citation.
+Although this strategy may technically follow APA’s rules, it is not the preferred method because it is not as smooth as the strategies above and can result in repetition.
 Here is an example of this strategy:

 Fossati (2017) studied the way local governments have stepped in to create universal health care policies in Indonesia.
 He did so by conducting a thorough literature review.
 In this literature review, Fossati found that local governments were well positioned to implement innovative health care solutions for their communities.
 Fossati went on to argue that local innovation can create inequity between different communities, but that it could also provide an impetus for change at a national level.
 Fossati recommended researchers look at Indonesia for lessons that other developing countries can also learn.